asaashraf/bustub/README.md

 Do not change public method signatures unless the project instructions explicitly tell you to do so.

 Do not remove required class members or replace provided course infrastructure.

 You may add helper methods or additional private data members when permitted by the individual project specification.

 Always follow the requirements in the project document provided through the course shell.

+The version of BusTub used in this course is intentionally based on an older course codebase.
+Do not attempt to update it to match newer versions of BusTub found online.

 ---